Apache Apex Development Environment Setup

 Creating New Apex Project

-3.4.0 by latest available version of Apache Apex.
+RELEASE with a specific version of Apache Apex.

 Windows - Create a new Windows command file called